Sports and Activities

-The sports activities were funded by our Sports Grant and the children are hoping that their efforts in the daily mile will be sponsored by friends and family.
-If you would like to sponsor us, please click on this link to our just giving page: Daily Mile Sponsor Page.
-Proceeds will be split between the children's school council playground equipment fund and the Keframa School Project in Uganda.
-[Last year the children used the money they raised to buy the hockey and football goals that they now use at lunchtime]
+The sports activities were funded by our Sports Grant and the children's efforts in the daily mile were sponsored by friends and family raising £680 to be split between the children's school council playground equipment fund and the Keframa School Project in Uganda.

 Sports week: Daily S-Mile